Operator-in-the-Loop Deep Sequential Multi-camera Feature Fusion for Person Re-identification: Conclusion

 In this paper, we have proposed a novel sequential multi-camera feature fusion approach for person re-id.
 Unlike classical re-id methods, our approach can accommodate operator inputs in an online fashion, enabling early gains via a monotonic improvement in target retrieval accuracy.
 These capabilities are made possible by our choice of GRU as a fusion function and our training strategy involving a custom formulation of the monotonicity loss.
 We also introduce novel evaluation protocols and conduct extensive evaluations on Market-1501 and DukeMTMC-reID datasets.
 The results indicate that our multi-camera fusion method significantly outperforms the corresponding baselines as well as other popular feature fusion schemes.
 Additionally, our comparative analysis of operator-in-the-loop performance showcases the potential for seamless integration into deployable video-surveillance systems.

-Currently, explicitly omitting features from a camera is not possible, especially during the testing phase.
-One possibility would be to incorporate attention mechanisms~\cite{xu2015show} in future to accomplish the same and further improve fusion during both training and testing phases.
+Zheng et al.~\cite{zheng2018measuring} proposed a temporal metric for evaluation of re-id systems in a temporally changing dynamic gallery set scenario.
+It would be interesting to examine the connections between the temporal metric of Zheng et al. and the VSP protocol proposed in our current work since both deal with variable gallery sets.
+The current version of our work is not designed to explicitly omit noisy/spurious features from a camera, especially during the testing phase.
+One possibility would be to incorporate attention mechanisms in future to accomplish the same and further improve fusion during both training and testing phases.